SysManSquad/sysmansquadblogdev/content/posts/2023-04-11-dealing-with-frontline-workers-and-onedrive/index.md

 **Step 4:**
 If Desktop and Documents are not pinned/unpinned exit for remediation. else check for each subfolder/file.
-If there are any folders/files not pinned/unpinned, exit for remediation
+If there are any folders/files not pinned/unpinned, exit for remediation.

 ```powershell